Nagendra1997/mesibo-documentation/index.md

 ### 4. Add Members

-Now, let us add the users we created earlier as members of this group `ConferenceGroup`.
+Now, let us add the users we created earlier as members of this group `conferencegroup`.
 Click on the `+ NEW MEMBER` button and enter the user address, of the user whom you wish to add.
 Click on `Add`.
 The Members table will now display the member you just added.
 Similarly, add more users.

 Add the users created earlier as members of the group.
 ![Group Members](images/group_members.png)